Master of Science (M.S.)

 Why Study Speech-Language Pathology at Grand Valley?

-- Grand Valley is known for health sciences and is one of only two universities in Michigan offering all therapy programs.
+- GVSU is known for interprofessional health sciences and is one of two universities in Michigan offering all therapy programs.

 - Located on the Medical Mile in downtown Grand Rapids at the Cook-DeVos Center for Health Sciences, SLP offers unique experiences, resources, and research opportunities.